google/go-cloud/internal/docs/design.md

 ```

 When a user writes a metadata key like `foo.bar` through Go CDK, it is written
-as `foo__0x2e__`.
+as `foo__0x2e__bar`.
 When it is read back via Go CDK, it is unescaped back to
 `foo.bar`.

 We could expose the `Escaper` used by providers in their `Options` structs, but
-we will probably will wait to see if there's demand for that.
+we'll wait to see if there's demand for that.

 ## Coding Conventions